Cincinnati Prehospital Stroke Scale

 The Cincinnati Prehospital Stroke Scale (abbreviated CPSS) is a system used to diagnose a potential stroke in a prehospital setting.
 It tests three signs for abnormal findings which may indicate that the patient is having a stroke.
 If any one of the three tests shows abnormal findings, the patient may be having a stroke and should be transported to a hospital as soon as possible.
-The CPSS was derived from the National Institutes of Health Stroke Scale developed in 1997 at the University of Cincinnati Medical Center for prehospital use.
+The CPSS was derived from the National Institutes of Health Stroke Scale and developed in 1997 at the University of Cincinnati Medical Center for prehospital use.